aykutterzi/Bankist-app/README.md

 Bankist helps you keep track of your expenses, analyze your movements and forecast your savings.

 For this project, there are 4 predetermined users.
-In order to transfer money between users, use their username.

 name: "Albert Eintein"\
 username: ae\